Badgerati/Pode/README.md

 ### Basics

 Pode, at it's heart, is a PowerShell module.
-In order to use Pode, you'll need to start off your POSH WebServer by importing it:
+In order to use Pode, you'll need to start off your script by importing it:

 ```powershell
 Import-Module Pode